noyanc/ofxAndroidUtilities/README.md

 USAGE:

 Copy the srcJava/cc/openframeworks/ofxaddons directory under your srcJava.
-Add the src part of the addon like regular ofx addons.
+And add the src part of the addon like regular ofx addons.

 Then the rest is easier:

 ofApp.h:
 ofxAndroidUtilities ofxandroidutilities;